webruslanmir/grafana-prometheus-am/README.md

  - ```./alertmanager``` - this folder contains configurations of monitored alerts and their thresholds

 ## Grafana
-This service is running on port 3000, to manage alerts you need to go to http://localhost:3000
+This service is running on port 3000, to monitor the metrics you need to go to
+http://localhost:3000
 - ```./grafana/dashboards``` - the folder in which configurations for provisioning dashboards are configured through the config ```./grafana/dashboards/dashboard.yml```, all created JSON dashboards must be copied to this folder and restarted grafana for rereading configs
 - ```./grafana/datasources``` - the folder in which configurations for provisioning data sources are configured through the config ```./grafana/datasources.datasource.yml```, all created JSON data sources must be copied to this folder and restarted grafana for rereading configs